ology/Grandma-Portal/README.md

 4. `git clone https://github.com/ology/Grandma-Portal.git`
 5. `cd Grandma-Portal`
 6. Copy the `config/default.yml` file, and name it for your grandma's Windows username, instead of "default".
-7. Tweak the targets therein, to have her common actions, and then save the file.
+7. Tweak the targets therein, to have her common actions, and then save the file. ***
 7. `perl make-exe.pl`
 8. Add `run-portal.exe` to your grandma's scheduled startup tasks.
 9. Reboot her machine...
 10. Browse to http://127.0.0.0:3000/
 11. Voila!

+*** To launch a Windows EXE, use the path to the program you want to run.

+It is assumed to live under `Program Files`.
+So for good ol' Win7 Solitaire installed at,

+   C:\Program Files\Microsoft Games\Solitare\Solitare.exe

+the `config/your_grandma.yml` would have this buttons entry:

+    buttons:
+      - text: 'Solitare'
+        fa: 'fa-diamond'
+        target: 'Microsoft Games\Solitare'